ThinkDataEd/student/docs/unit1/section2.md

 *<u>Real-World Connections:</u>*

-Students will continue to understand that data on its own is just collected; but once interpreted, it can lead to discoveries or understandings.
+You will continue to understand that data on its own is just collected; but once interpreted, it can lead to discoveries or understandings.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used and how to work with it.
+1. You will use complex sentences to construct summary statements about your understanding of data, how it is collected, how it is used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. You will engage in partner and whole group discussions and presentations to express your understanding of data science concepts.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+3. You will use complex sentences to write informative short reports that use data science concepts and skills.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
 *<u>Data Files:</u>*

-1. Students’ *Food Habits Campaign* Data
+1. Your *Food Habits Campaign* Data

 2. CDC Data File